elixir-lsp/elixir-ls/README.md

 ### Conditional breakpoints

 Break conditions are supported and evaluate elixir expressions within the context set of breakpoints.
-There is currently a limit of 100 breakpoint conditions.
-Due to limitations in `:int` breakpoint conditions cannot be unset.
 See also limitations on Expression evaluator for further details.

+### Hit conditions

+An expression that evaluates to integer can be used to contro how many hits of a breakpoint are ignored before the process is stopped.

 ### Expression evaluator